 Practicing safety with laminar flow workstations

-- A vertical laminar flow hood should be used when work is done mostly above the work surface as the clean stream of air is much closer to the work surface and filter where the samples are accessed.
+- A vertical laminar flow hood works well when used above work surface as the clean stream of air is much closer to the work surface and filter where the samples are accessed.

-- In case of working with agar samples, a horizontal laminar flow hood should be used as the cleanest space is nearest to where the vital samples are kept.
+- In the case of working with agar samples, a horizontal laminar flow hood helps as the cleanest space is nearest to where the vital samples are kept.
 The area does not see much disturbance, thus keeping the samples safe.

 - For complete elimination of the contaminants or particles, one should run the laminar workstation for several minutes before starting work.

-Laminar air flow workstations are used in pharmaceutical labs as well as chemical labs to reduce the risk of any hazardous accidents that will not only affect the lab cultures but also the workers.
-One can also see the laminar flow hoods in hospitals and pathology labs to ensure the safety of workers and lab samples.
-Nowadays, these devices are also being used in botanical labs and several manufacturing units, electronics industry, semiconductor industry, and circuit board manufacturing.
+Laminar air flow workstations are used in pharmaceutical labs.
+These are used in chemical labs to reduce the risk of any hazardous accidents.
+It will not only affect the lab cultures but also the workers.
+One can also see the laminar flow hoods in hospitals and pathology labs.
+These ensure the safety of workers and lab samples.
+Nowadays, these devices are also being used in botanical labs and several manufacturing units.
+They are also used in electronics industry, semiconductor industry, and circuit board manufacturing.
 Laminar flow workstations have thus grown to be an essential aspect of almost all types of laboratories.